180 Degrees' Southeast Minnesota

 Southeast Minnesota's only 24-hour emergency shelter for youth in crisis

-Founded in 1989, 180 Degrees VonWald Emergency Youth Shelter is a safe place for youth in crisis from Rochester and surrounding communities across southeastern Minnesota.
+Founded in 1989, 180 Degrees VonWald Emergency Youth Shelter is a safe place for youth in crisis.

 When home is no longer safe, or when youth and families need time and space to work through conflict or mental health crisis, or when youth are homeless or couch hopping, 180 Degrees is here to help.

-Open 24-hours, 7 days a week, the program serves youth ages 14-18 from Rochester and 22 counties across southeast Minnesota.
+Open 24-hours, 7 days a week, 180 Degrees' supportive program serves Minnesota youth, ages 14-19, from 22 counties across southeast Minnesota.
 Case Managers empower youth to identify strengths, explore resources, and develop goals and plans to realize their potential.

+Services are free of charge and available on a walk-in basis.
 We accept referrals from schools, social workers, probation officers, and youth-serving agencies.
-We also accept walk-in clients.
-Services are free of charge.

 2020 - 2021 Advisory Board